Child support by country: Australia

 In Australia, the Child Support Agency calculates child support based on the income of each parent, a base amount is excluded, and the number of nights the child(ren) stays overnight with each parent.
 Parents can seek a review within 28 days of a change where income, assets or other factors lead to the formula not giving a result reflecting the particulars of a case.

 Canada

 In Canada, the table amount is based on the gross annual income of the payor parent and the number of children they have to support.
 Gross annual income is the total income a person earns in the year before subtracting taxes and other deductions.
 Child support guidelines in Canada derive from federal, provincial and territorial laws.

 Czech Republic

-In the Czech Republic, child supported is usually decided as part of child custody proceedings.
-The court may award child support as far as three years back before the case was started.
+In the Czech Republic, child support is usually decided as part of child custody proceedings.
+The court may award child support as far back as three years before the case was started.
 The amount of child support depends on the particular custody arrangement, parents’ net income and whether they have other support obligations.
 A failure to pay child support in line with final judgement is a crime punishable by up to three years in prison.

+India

+Unlike laws related to marriage, inheritance, and family matters, which are governed by personal laws, child support in India is governed by the Bharatiya Nagarik Suraksha Sanhita, the primary code of criminal procedure in India.
+Section 144 of the Sanhita empowers magistrates to pass an order of maintenance to any person having sufficient means who neglects or refuses to maintain his legitimate or Illegitimate child.